Why The Winning Words Project?

 And this dishonesty is the biggest reason that progressives have been suspicious of using moral frames for messaging: We prefer honesty!
 So, no, The Winning Words Project does not want to be seen as "The Luntz of the Left."
 However ...

 What Frank Luntz has known for decades, and what progressives now know, is that framing works.

-For example: framing is why you now drop two Alka Seltzer tablets into a glass of water, when the original instructions for use called for taking one or two as needed.
-But since the market had been fully penetrated and the makers of Alka Seltzer wanted to find a way to sell more product, they confirmed with the medical people that two tablets would be both effective and harmless, and a new campaign slogan arose: "Plop, Plop, Fizz, Fizz, Oh what a relief it is."
+For example: Framing is why you now drop two Alka Seltzer tablets into a glass of water, when the original instructions for use called for taking one or two as needed.
+But since the market had been fully penetrated and the makers of Alka Seltzer wanted to find a way to sell more product, they confirmed with doctors that two tablets would be both effective and harmless, and a new campaign slogan arose: "Plop, Plop, Fizz, Fizz, Oh what a relief it is."

 Does anyone take only one Alka Seltzer anymore?